fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Test-ServiceFabricApplication.md

 ## DESCRIPTION
 The **Test-ServiceFabricApplication** cmdlet tests the availability and health of a Service Fabric application.
-This cmdlet verifies that the service is at the target replica set size and that the service health is good.
+This cmdlet verifies that all the services contained in the application are at the target replica set size and that the service health is good.
-This cmdlet also validates that there are no InBuild replicas.
+This cmdlet also validates that all replicas belonging to each service are ready and not in an transitional state like InBuild ([ServiceReplicaStatus](https://docs.microsoft.com/en-us/dotnet/api/system.fabric.query.servicereplicastatus)).
-Use this cmdlet to verify that your service is stable after inducing any fault into the system.
+Use this cmdlet to verify that your application and its services are stable after inducing any fault into the system.

 Before using this cmdlet, connect to the Service Fabric cluster.